List of Monster Allergy characters: Dan & Cal Tulasech

-Dan is a fifth level Tamer with white Dom Energy, and the father of his son, Cal.
+Dan is a fifth level Tamer with white Dom Energy, and the father of Cal.
 He is one of many good friends of Zob and an ally in the fight against Magnacat in "The Last Tamer".
 In the second season, he is a teacher at the Ancient Armory.

 Cal is also a fifth level Tamer, and the son of Dan Tulasech.
 He is one of the many allies in the fight against Magnacat in "The Last Tamer".
 In the second season, he is a teacher at the Ancient Armory.

-In the comic series, he debuted in issue 15. it is shown that Lay Mamery has a crush on him, but he was not very observant about it.
-On his profile, he is 28 years old, and his favorite food is Eggplant with Parmesan cheese.
-In issue 28, he heard rumors that The Dark Four, a group of the first Dark Tamers, ha.
-But when Dan further investigated, he was possessed by his deceased brother, Ron Tulasech, who was one of the original Dark Four.
-It was so that Ron could use the 101st Door to use him, as well as Zick, Teddy, and Lay as sacrifices to restore his body, but they were all saved when Bombo and Elena fell through the door, and crash-landed.
-In the end, Dan left the Armory without saying goodbye.

 Wally Machaby

 Wally is a female Tamer with fifth level Dom energy, and an ally of Zob.
 She first appeared in the first-season episode, "The Last Tamer", when Zob summons the other Tamers to aid him in the fight against Magnacat.
 In the second season, she is a weapons training instructor at the Ancient Armory.

-In the comic series, she first appeared in issue 15.

 Elena's family

 Harvey Potato

 Harvey is Elena's father, who moved to Oldmill Village with his family.
-He is less prominent than his wife Julie, and works as a supermarket manager.
+He works as a supermarket manager.

 Harvey is voiced by Lucio Saccone (Italian).

 Julie Potato

 Julie is Elena's mother, who moved to Oldmill Village with her husband and daughter.
 She gets mad at Elena when she finds out that she has done something wrong.
 Despite this, she still loves Elena.
-In the episode "The Horn of Kong", she gave birth to twins, a boy and a girl (in the comic book series, their names are Charlie and Violet).
-Her characteristics resemble Greta's, only her blonde hair is shorter and her glasses are rounded and the frames are visible.
+In the episode "The Horn of Kong", she gave birth to twins, a boy and a girl.
+In the comic series, Julie's children are named Charlie and Violet.

 Julie is voiced by Gio'-Gio' Rapattoni (Italian).